Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • Quality and regular sleep.

-• Balanced physical activity (gentle endurance + muscle building).
+• Balanced physical activity (gentle endurance + strength training).

 • Stress management: meditation, yoga, calming rituals.